pentagridsec/smsgate/README.rst

 The ``prefixes`` configuration value specifies which phone networks a modem respectively a SIM card is responsible for.
 The setting's value is a list of phone number prefixes in E.123 international format, which is used to feed the SMS router.
+The SMS router is an internal component which selects an outgoing modem for sending an SMS.
 The standard router is a simple implementation with a preference for low costs.
 Additionally, the list is also an allowed list.
 If a prefix is not on the list, there is no route to the network.
 The ``costs_per_sms`` is the costs to send an SMS to a destination network.
 There is not conversion between currencies.
-There is also only a fixed price per SIM card.
+There is also only a fixed price per SIM card independent of the SMS destination.
 If the standard router does not fit, the model must be re-implemented.

 The ``health_check_interval`` specified in seconds is used for the internal monitoring.
 After this interval has expired, the server performs a modem, network